imapanda/esp8266/README.md

 [ESP8266 ADC – Read Analog Values with Arduino IDE, MicroPython and Lua](https://randomnerdtutorials.com/esp8266-adc-reading-analog-values-with-nodemcu/)

+## Sharing CPU time with the RF part

+One thing to keep in mind while writing programs for the ESP8266 is that your sketch has to share resources (CPU time and memory) with the Wi-Fi- and TCP-stacks (the software that runs in the background and handles all Wi-Fi and IP connections).
+If your code takes too long to execute, and don’t let the TCP stacks do their thing, it might crash, or you could lose data.
+It’s best to keep the execution time of you loop under a couple of hundreds of milliseconds.

+Every time the main loop is repeated, your sketch yields to the Wi-Fi and TCP to handle all Wi-Fi and TCP requests.

+If your loop takes longer than this, you will have to explicitly give CPU time to the Wi-Fi/TCP stacks, by using including delay(0); or yield();.
+If you don’t, network communication won’t work as expected, and if it’s longer than 3 seconds, the soft WDT (Watch Dog Timer) will reset the ESP.
+If the soft WDT is disabled, after a little over 8 seconds, the hardware WDT will reset the chip.

+From a microcontroller’s perspective however, 3 seconds is a very long time (240 million clockcycles), so unless you do some extremely heavy number crunching, or sending extremely long strings over Serial, you won’t be affected by this.
+Just keep in mind that you add the yield(); inside your for or while loops that could take longer than, say 100ms.

 ### On-board LED

 Most of the ESP8266 development boards have a built-in LED.
 This LED is usually connected to GPIO2.